Swedish Centre for Ocean Observing Technology

-July 1st, 2019, was the starting date for Ocean Data Factory Sweden.
-SCOOT takes on the coordinating role, working with a large consortium from the industry, academia and public sector organisations.
+SCOOT is the initiator and coordinator of Ocean Data Factory Sweden, gathering a large consortium from industry, academia and public sector organisations.
 ODF Sweden is headed by professor Robin Teigland from Chalmers University of Technology.

-ODF Sweden is an arena for competence building and innovation, open to all who believe that crunching data from the ocean is 1) fun, 2) holds the answers to a sustainable blue economy and 3) gets really productive when different competences do it together!
-We will be conducting our activities in high paced cycles focusing on selected themes.
-Some additional and preliminary info.
+Since 2019 ODF Sweden functions as Sweden’s national data lab for the marine/maritime domain, open to all who believe that crunching data from the ocean is 1) fun, 2) holds the answers to a sustainable blue economy and 3) gets really productive when different competences do it together!

 Contact: Robin Teigland, firstname.lastname@example.org